The 9 Day Rainier Baker Mountaineering Course

-Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
+Distinguished among climbing schools, our 6 day program has been the foundation of our education programs for over 20 years.
 During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
-Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-The course is usually held on Mt.
+The first part of the course is held on Mt.
 Baker, offering climbers the chance to learn on actual glaciers and make a summit attempt.
-We may use other peaks in the North Cascades if necessary to ensure the best possible mountain conditions.

-After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.
+After our first 6 days on Mount Baker, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.

 The 3 day climb via the Muir Corridor/Disappointment Cleaver on Mt.
 Rainier, is the most popular climb on the mountain.
 It provides an extraordinary expedition experience while allowing you to attempt the summit with the greatest of ease and enjoyment as compared to a 2 day climb.
 Our first night is spent in a private hut at Camp Muir (10,000 feet) that’s already stocked with supplies, allowing for lighter packs on the approach.
 Our second night in a remote tent camp situated on the Ingraham Glacier at 11,000 feet gives us better acclimatization, a shorter summit day, and a wilderness experience as we climb ahead of the larger groups leaving Camp Muir.
 Please note we reserve the right to change locations from the Muir to a North Cascades area if the route conditions on the Muir are not favorable.
 This decision will be made just prior to the climb.